New direct limit on neutrinoless double beta decay half-life of $^{128}$Te with CUORE

 We perform a simultaneous binned Bayesian fit on the five included datasets.
 The fit is performed with the Bayesian Analysis Toolkit (BAT)~\cite{Caldwell:2008fw}, that samples from the posterior probability density by performing a Markov Chain Monte Carlo (MCMC) using the Metropolis-Hastings algorithm.
 We fit the CUORE ${\cal{M}}_1$ spectrum over the chosen ROI; the lower limit on the 0$\nu\beta\beta$ decay rate is taken as the rate corresponding to 90\% of the marginalized posterior.

 We fit the CUORE ${\cal{M}}_1$ spectrum over the chosen ROI with a likelihood that includes the posited signal peak plus the background structures present in the ROI, namely the $^{54}$Mn peak, the $^{208}$Tl peak, and a continuum distribution.
 We model the latter with a linear function, that describes the decreasing trend over the fit region.
+This simpler effective model is consistent with the full CUORE background model~\cite{CUORE:2020bok}.
 The binned likelihood for each dataset is the product of Poisson terms, and the total likelihood is:

 where $ds$ indexes the dataset, and the index $i$ runs over the 140 bins (0.5\,keV/bin).
 In the approximation of small bin width, the number of expected counts $\mu_i$ in the $i$-th bin can be taken as the value of the model function at the center of the bin: